Our beautiful, natural world gives us our sugar, cocoa, eggs, milk, coffee, and so much more. Protecting and preserving it is vitally important to us.

 Our Carbon Footprint

-As part of our ongoing commitment to reducing our carbon footprint we are proud to share that Sustainable Advantage has certified Krispy Kreme UK as carbon neutral across our UK & Ireland operations for 2022.
+As part of our ongoing commitment to reducing our carbon footprint we are proud to share that Sustainable Advantage has certified Krispy Kreme UK & Ireland as carbon neutral across our UK & Ireland operations for 2022.
 We are also working on our roadmap to net zero and want to ensure we have the right plans in place before we set a target.
 Click here to find out more.